|(a) Definitions. The following words and terms, when

 that the sale is eligible for the exemption.

-a Texas Lone Star debit card) under the food stamp program (7 U.S.C.
+with SNAP benefits (including a Texas Lone Star debit card) under

-Chapter 51) if the item can legally be purchased with food stamps.
+SNAP (7 U.S.C.
+Chapter 51) if the item can legally be purchased with

-A seller should apply the amount of food stamps against the purchase
+SNAP benefits.
+A seller should apply the amount of SNAP benefits against

-of qualifying taxable items first so that the individual receives
+the purchase of qualifying taxable items first so that the individual

 (g) Food sale exemptions.
 Certain organizations may